-Every year we give away a fee souvenir item to all participants in the Commute Challenge, usually something that adds a little safety and bling.
-This year we are giving away a laminated placard that can be used as a spoke card, bike license plate or bag tag.
-Write your name or team name on the placard and show your Commute Challenge spirit!
+Every year we give away a fee souvenir item to all participants in the Commute Challenge, usually something that adds a little safety or bling.
+This year we are giving away a bike button.
+Affix it to your jacket or bag and show your Commute Challenge spirit!

 What about prize patrol?

 In years past, we had a roving prize patrol that would give out prizes to folks displaying the souvenir.
 This year we have evolved the prize patrol to a higher calling.
 We are deploying our resources as in the form of Energizer Stations, where we’ll be doling out services to all bicyclists rather than swag to just a few.
 Find out when an Energizer Station will be in your neighborhood on the Bike Month calendar.